Miley Cyrus has never been 'super consistent.' She told us why that works for her

 The second new song in the deluxe album is a 13-minute psychedelic collaboration with David Byrne, lead singer and songwriter for The Talking Heads, called "Lockdown."

-Cyrus said the song is a love letter to Byrne, meant to show him the influence he has had.
+Cyrus said the song is a love letter to Byrne, meant to honor his influence on music.

 "He's perfect for me because he really loves and appreciates pop music.
 When you think about Talking Heads, I would say they're one of the best pop bands ever because I always thought of their hooks and their melodies as very popular songs," Cyrus said.
 "David Byrne, in his right, just like a Bowie…is just one of the best when it comes to hook and melody and the orchestration.
 That's something that really inspired me on 'Lockdown.'"